mogilvie/GdprBundle/README.md

         ;
 ```

-The PersonalData object cannot be directly validated via the symfony validation constraints when defined within an entitys.
-Instead, you must validate the entered value in the form before it gets passed to the entity.
+You can also validate the entered value in the form before it gets passed to the entity.

-If you do have custom validators then you will need to use the getData method on the PersonalData object and validate this value.
+If have custom validators then you will need to use the getData method on the PersonalData object and validate this value.

 ## Step 5: Decode in templates
 To view your data in a twig template: